ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/using-protoc-plugins.md

 Each plugin is defined as an XML object with various attributes.
 Many depend on the type of plugin you are adding (see the sections below), but all plugins share some common attributes:

+- `outputDirectory` - directory to write generated code to.
+The default is for this to be unspecified, which will result in the output directory specified on the Maven plugin to be used instead.
 - `options` - a string value that can be passed to the plugin as a parameter.
 Defaults to being unspecified.
 - `order` - an integer that controls the plugin execution order relative to other plugins.